 I work long or short term, dependent on a person's needs and have helped people to cope with a wide range of issues including depression, trauma, anxiety, anger, abuse and bereavement amongst others.

 The main basis of my approach will be person centred - I see us as equals, you are the expert on yourself and through working together, we can explore and understand your feelings and experiences, and how you have arrived where you are today.
-I may also suggest other types of therapy, such as CBT that may work for you as an individual, to help free you from stuck or suppressed feelings so you can move forward in your life, fulfil your potential and be the person you want to be.
+I may also suggest other types of therapy, such as sand tray therapy or CBT, that may work for you as an individual, to help free you from stuck or suppressed feelings so you can move forward in your life, fulfil your potential and be the person you want to be.

 I am a registered member of BACP, which means I am bound by their Ethical Framework for the Counselling Professions and their Professional Conduct Procedure.
 I have regular supervision, keep my skills up to date with Continuing Professional Development and have current professional indemnity insurance.
-I have BUPA recognition and a DBS check.
+I have BUPA recognition and an up to date DBS check.

 Training, qualifications & experience